Reflecting Upon Irreducible Mind

 Alvin Plantinga: "

-evolution tells us (supposing it tells us the truth) is that our behavior,
+what evolution tells us (supposing it tells us the truth) is that our

-(per-haps more exactly the behavior of our ancestors) is adaptive; since
+behavior, (per-haps more exactly the behavior of our ancestors) is adaptive;

-the members of our species have survived and reproduced, the behavior of
+since the members of our species have survived and reproduced, the behavior

 Therefore the neurophysiology that caused that behavior was also adaptive;